shubham-0206/DEMO/README.md

-# DEMO
+# Clone
-This is a demo Class..
+This is a Clone project of Spotify .